 What upgrades are happening this year?

 Council was successful in receiving a NSW Stronger Country Communities grant for Waterlily Park.
-A total of $480,000 will be invested in delivering the next stage of upgrades this year.
-They will include:
+A total of $480,000 was invested in delivering upgrades in 2019.
+They include:

 1. An exciting all-abilities flying fox including: